Marc Nerlove: Personal life

-Nerlove credits his father for his interest in economics.
+Nerlove credited his father with his interest in economics.
 In addition to being a business economist at Chicago and an early member of the Econometric Society, S. H. Nerlove “inadvertently” became the trustee of Security Life Insurance Company of America Trust (a large, bankrupt midwestern life insurance company) in 1933 during the Great Depression.
 This company “held mostly foreclosed farm mortgages,” with the farms now being “operated by their former owners as tenants”.
 S. H. would share stories around the dinner table of his visits to these farms, since the family did not have one of their own in Hyde Park.